 Travelling Cuba as a family has been on my bucket list for a while.
 I felt the pressure was on to get there before it changes forever.
 Presuming other avid travellers would feel similar, I was surprised to get on a half empty Havana bound plane.
 Especially as there is only one direct flight per week!
 I booked a trip through Cuba Holidays for the three of us, our daughter Esmé was nearly two.
 We wanted a variety of Cuban experiences and that’s exactly what we got.
 From the vibrant buzz of Havana to staying in a casa (house) with a local family in the Viñales countryside, we got a good cross section of life in Cuba.
+If you want to go without a tour operator you can check out our complete guide to Cuba with kids or check out this road trip guide to Cuba.
 So, can I convince you to get it on your bucket list?

 DO YOU WANT £25 TOWARDS YOUR FIRST AIR BNB STAY?

 Travelling Cuba As A Family